tigerbeetle/tigerbeetle/docs/reference/operations/get_account_history.md

   balances exist, return an array of [`AccountBalance`](../account_balances.md)s.
 - If the account does not have the flag [`history`](../accounts.md#flagshistory) set, return nothing.
-- If no matching balance exist, return nothing.
+- If no matching balances exist, return nothing.
 - If any constraint is violated, return nothing.

 ## Client libraries